Anova-Anet/ponytown-stuff/README.md

 • Part stealers dni

-• If I have DNIUFP(DoNotInteractUnlessFriends/Party) ,  I mean it .
+• If I have DNIUFP(DoNotInteractUnlessFriends/Party) in my name ,  I mean it .